If you plan to visit the Empire State Building at night, you will surely to have many questions.

 The views from the Empire State Building are impressive all through the day.

-Depending on various scenarios, here is our suggestion: visit the Empire State Building at night or day.
+Depending on various scenarios, visiting the Empire State Building at different times can provide unique experiences.

 If time and money are not a problem, booking the Empire State Building’s sunrise tickets and reaching the attraction at the appointed time is better.

-You can then see the city with all the lights on, enjoy the sunrise view and finally explore the city in full daylight.
+You can enjoy the famed night lights of NYC, soak in the sunrise, and then finally explore the city in full daylight.

 You can book the AM/PM Experience Ticket if you aren’t particular about the sunrise.

-The AM/PM ticket allows you to visit the observatory once during the day and once during the night.
+The AM/PM ticket allows you to visit the observatory once during the day and then again during the night.

 You can decide when to visit the Empire State Building as long as both are on the same day.